StanfordSpezi/SpeziChat/README.md

 }
 ```

+For more information, please refer to the [API documentation](https://swiftpackageindex.com/StanfordSpezi/SpeziChat/documentation).

 ## Applications using Spezi Chat

 [HealthGPT](https://github.com/StanfordBDHG/HealthGPT) and [LLMonFHIR](https://github.com/StanfordBDHG/LLMonFHIR) provide a great starting points and examples using the `SpeziChat` module.